MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/content-management/create-content/create-course-category/6_add-practice-course-and-exam.md

 In this article, you will learn about how to add practice quiz to a course:

+> [!TIP]
-@(Warning)(Tips)(Use the practice test after every 2-3 lessons to help learners retain and revise the learning concept.
+> Use the practice test after every 2-3 lessons to help learners retain and revise the learning concept.
 Keep the questions short and simple.
 Answering correctly makes the learner want to go to the next lesson, ensuring higher completion rate of courses.)

 1. On the Microsoft Community Training portal, login and [**switch to administrator view**](https://microsoftindia.document360.io/docs/configure-platform#step-2--switch-to-administrator-view-of-the-portal).